weebfetish/FINCH/README.md

 # FINCH
 A navigation website which isn't usual.
-This is a navigation website that provides users with a variety of tools and resources to help them find their way around the world.
+This is a navigation website that provides users with a variety of tools and resources to help them find their way locally, venturing those underrated places.

+`The project is still under develop locally.
+To know about the latest update and the phase we are in development, please consider joining the discord server.
+The server invite link is in my user profile`

 ## Features